elgris/microservice-app-example/README.md

 ## Use cases

-- Evaluate various tracing instruments: how easy they integrate, do they have any bugs with different languages, etc
+- Evaluate various instruments (monitoring, tracing, you name it): how easy they integrate, do they have any bugs with different languages, etc.

 ## Contribution